djalbat/xgl/README.md

 ### The pyramid example

 This example utilities the image map provided by XGL server.
-If you inspect the example HTML, you will also see that the JSON describing the image map has been embedded within:
+If you inspect the example HTML, you will also see that the JSON describing the image map has been embedded within it, along with other values that are needed for the preload utilities:

 ```
 <script>

+  var host = "${host}",
+      imageNames = ${imageNames},
+      imageMapURI = "${imageMapURI}",
+      imageMapJSON = ${imageMapJSON},
-  window.__configuration__ = {
+      imageDirectoryURI = "${imageDirectoryURI}";
-    imageMapURI: "/imageMap",
-    imageMapJSON: {

-      ...

-      "stripes.jpg": {
-        "left": 0.501953125,
-        "bottom": 0.501953125,
-        "width": 0.49609375,
-        "height": 0.49609375
-      }
-    }
-  };

 </script>
 ```
+For more information, see the relevant section below.

-As explained in the XGL Server usage section, assigning a `__configuration__` property to the global `window` object makes its values accessible to the bundled application running in the browser.
-With the image map URI and corresponding JSON to hand, the pyramid example can load the image map and pass both that and the JSON to any `Part` element that uses textures:
+To continue, with the image map URI and corresponding JSON to hand, the pyramid example can load the image map and pass both that and the JSON to any `Part` element that uses textures:

 ```
 const pyramidExample = () => {
-  preloadImageMap((imageMap, imageMapJSON) => {
+  preloadImageMap(host, imageMapURI, imageMapJSON, (imageMap, imageMapJSON) => {
     const canvas = new Canvas();

     return (